HaugrNet/eds/README.md

 will each cover as close to 100% as possible.
 Of course, external testing cannot and should not cover the same bases as the standard tests.

-The code is also checked against as many analysis tools as possible.
+The code is checked against as many analysis tools as possible.
 The final code must have 0 issues of any kind - before it is considered ready to be submitting into the main repository.